Jin93/MRLE/README.md

 maf.thr = 0.01
 ```

-Before running the following R code, please unzip the following example data files and store them in data/ folder.
+#### Before running the following R code, please unzip the following example data files and store them in data/ folder.

        1. data/sumdata_IL6.txt.zip
        2. data/sumdata_IL8.txt.zip
        3. data/sumdata_TNF.txt.zip
        4. data/sumdata_MCP1.txt.zip
        5. data/sumdata_CRP.txt.zip

-Please note that these input GWAS data should be pre-processed by a SNP filtering step, where the SNPs that have one or more of the following conditions are removed:
+#### Please note that these input GWAS data should be pre-processed by a SNP filtering step, where the SNPs that have one or more of the following conditions are removed:

     1. MAF < 0.01
     2. Effective sample size < 0.67 * 0.9 percentile
     3. Within the major histocompatibility complex (MHC) region ( 26Mb \~ 34Mb on chromosome 6)
     4. Alleles do not match those in the 1000 Genomes Project.

-Then we use the following code to merge GWAS summary statistics of the biomarkers:
+#### We then use the following code to merge GWAS summary statistics of the biomarkers:
 ``` r
 sumdata1 = bigreadr::fread2(paste0('data/sumdata_',traitvec[1],'.txt'))
 for (k in 2:K){